IV. Admission Information

 Advanced Placement

 Applicants who have completed Advanced Placement exams with a minimum grade of 4 may be eligible to receive university credit to a maximum of 2.00 credits.
 Specific transfer credits and exemptions, where applicable, will be assigned upon receipt of official final results from the College Board.
-Students may request a change to unspecified credit on an individual basis within the first 30 days of the semester in which they commence their studies.
+Students may request a change to unspecified credit within the first 30 days of the semester in which they commence their studies.

 2. Applicants from Outside Ontario